Types and causes of mouth problems

 A cancer in your mouth or throat may cause problems with swallowing.
 Treatment can sometimes make things worse for a while.
 Some people have to have tube feeding for a time during radiotherapy for oesophageal cancer or head and neck cancer because swelling in the throat can get worse before it gets better.
 Many people also have tube feeding after surgery for cancer of the voice box (larynx).
-If you can't swallow, you will need to have very regular mouth care - at least every two hours.
+If you can't swallow, you will need to have very regular mouth care - at least every 2 hours.

 People with cancer get mouth infections for a variety of reasons.
 The mouth ulcers you sometimes get with chemotherapy or biological therapies can become infected.
 People with advanced cancer, or who are very run down from treatment, often get an infection in the mouth called thrush.
 Thrush makes white patches develop.
 The skin underneath can be very red and sore.

 If possible, prevention is better than cure.
 If you do get a mouth infection, you must continue your regular mouth care and use all the medicines you’ve been given, such as mouthwashes and lozenges.
 Anti fungal drugs can also help to prevent thrush infection in the mouth.
-A review of treatment in 2009 found that anti fungal drugs that are taken up by the body work well.
+A review of treatment found that anti fungal drugs that are taken up by the body work well.
 These include miconazole and fluconazole, but there are several others.